 The page has been translated by Gen AI.

-Users can install the ServiceWatch Agent on Virtual Server/GPU Server/Bare Metal Server, etc., to collect custom metrics and logs.
+Users can install ServiceWatch Agent on Virtual Server/GPU Server/Bare Metal Server, etc. to collect custom metrics and logs.

-Collecting custom metrics/logs via ServiceWatch Agent is currently only available on Samsung Cloud Platform For Enterprise.
-It will be offered in other offerings in the future.
+Custom metric/log collection through ServiceWatch Agent is currently only available in Samsung Cloud Platform For Enterprise.
+It is planned to be provided in other offerings in the future.

-Metric collection via ServiceWatch Agent is classified as custom metrics and, unlike the metrics collected by default from each service, incurs charges, so you must be careful not to set up unnecessary metric collection.
-Ensure that only the metrics that need to be collected are collected.
+Metric collection through ServiceWatch Agent is classified as custom metrics and incurs charges unlike metrics that are basically collected from each service, so be careful not to set up unnecessary metric collection.
+Make sure to set it up so that only metrics that need to be collected are collected.

 ServiceWatch Agent

-The agents that need to be installed on the server for collecting ServiceWatch’s custom metrics and logs can be broadly divided into two types.
+The agents that need to be installed on a server for custom metric and log collection of ServiceWatch can be largely divided into two types.
 Prometheus Exporter and Open Telemetry Collector.

 Prometheus ExporterProvides metrics of a specific application or service in a format that Prometheus can scrape

-• For collecting server OS metrics, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers, depending on the OS type.
+• For OS metric collection of the server, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers depending on the OS type.

 • Target